 Tennessee Aquarium has live streams, activity sheets, link to IMAX videos and more.

-Download “Humane Heroes,” a new series from Chicken Soup for the Soul about animals, that comes with 18 lesson plans.
+Download “Humane Heroes,” a series from Chicken Soup for the Soul about animals, that comes with 18 lesson plans.

 Go Noodle will get your kids moving with videos and activities to help kids exercise and practice mindfulness.

 Check out Cosmic Kids Yoga on YouTube for videos on yoga, mindfulness and relaxation for kids.

 Carone Learning is offering free courses for elementary through high school students, including health, P.E. and nutrition.